heliom/octofeed/README.md

 * Generic user actions (follow, watch)

 Each group will have a different heading depending on its type (list above) and if you follow the user or watch the repo.

+## Quirks we “fixed”
+* A pull request is an issue.
+Its url is the same as an issue, but redirected from https://github.com/user/repo/issues/1 to https://github.com/user/repo/pull/1.
+When you click on a pull request comment (https://github.com/user/repo/issues/1#issuecomment-1234567) it is redirected to https://github.com/user/repo/issues/1 without the hash.
+In our version a pull request comment directly link to the correct pull url (https://github.com/user/repo/pull/1#issuecomment-1234567).